 One morning after some rain, while still on Janet’s acre, I loaded my tools in the back of the Dodge and drove over to work on my lot.
 The road out front was slick (clay) and the slope of the access road was almost too much for the 4-wheel drive pickup.
 If I ever arrived at the acre with the Nash when the ground was wet, chances are good I would get stuck at the bottom.

 So I had a little over 15 tons of driveway gravel delivered by Batte Enterprises in Cloudcroft.
 Mileage to Timberon cost more than the truckload of gravel (another con for Timberon).
-The driver backed up the access road as far as he could, which wasn’t far, and dropped 3 piles for me to spread out with my spade, rake, and mattock.
+The driver backed up the access road as far as he could, which wasn’t far, and dropped 3 piles for me to spread out with my spade, rake, pick, mattock and wheelbarrow.
 Another stellar opportunity for exercise.

 Took me three days to spread the lower pile and two for the middle pile.
 These were the easier ones since the gravel was shoveled and raked down the slope.
 I say days but it was only three hours a day.
 That’s all this body could take.